kahunacoder/siege/README.md

 This command will return the headers, and you can look for the `WWW-Authenticate` header to find the realm value.

+`WWW-Authenticate: Basic realm="Some Realm" access-control-allow-origin: * access-control-allow-credentials: true` and we can use `Some Realm` as the realm value in the siege.conf file.

 These are the changes I made to my siege.conf from the default siege.conf file:

 ```conf